awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api-update.md

 # Import an OpenAPI File to Update an Existing API Definition<a name="api-gateway-import-api-update"></a>

- You can import API definitions only to update an existing API, without changing its endpoint configuration, as well as stages and stage variables, or references to API Keys\.
+ You can import API definitions only to update an existing API, without changing its endpoint configuration, as well as stages and stage variables, or references to API keys\.

  The import\-to\-update operation can occur in two modes: merge or overwrite\.